mateuszniechwiej/Ms-1-LP/README.md

-:large_blue_circle: **Header** - with a navigation bar is located on the top of the pages (home, locations and galleries) to help the user easily navigate through the content with a box shadow effect for better visual experiences.
+:large_blue_circle: **Header** - with a navigation bar is located on the top of the pages (home, locations and galleries) to help the user easily navigate through the content with a box shadow effect for a better visual experiences.

 * Logo brand located on the left side of the navigation bar on all pages with a homepage link for locations and gallery pages.

 * Navigation links are located:

-  * For desktop - next to the logo with a hover effect changing colours from #73185b (main purple used in this project) to #d6d3c1 (shade of grey from colour palette used for this website) to let know the visitor knows that the link is clickable.
+  * For desktop - next to the logo with a hover effect changing colours from #73185b (main purple used in this project) to #d6d3c1 (shade of grey from a colour palette used for this website) to let know the visitor knows that the link is clickable.

   * For mobile/tabet - a visitor will find a hamburger menu on the right side of navbar with navigation links collapse.
 Having the same hover effect.